stephenkettley/dashboard/README.md

-# dashboard
+# Dashboard
-A basic dashboard project built using React
+A basic dashboard project built using React.